 Most of the fault plane solutions are characterized by the typical NNE-SSW strike of the ASZ, but we also observe some events with NNW-SSE strike (Fig. 7, Fig. 8d, Table 2).
-The most events with a strike of NNE-SSW are characterized by steep fault planes (dip angle greater 60°) and rake angles around 0°, hinting to sinistral strike-slip.
-This is the typical or main faulting
+The most events with a strike of NNE-SSW are characterized by steep

-- 545 mechanism of the ASZ (Fig. 8d, Turnovski, 1981, Stange and Brüstle, 2005).
+- 475 fault planes (dip angle greater 60°) and rake angles around 0°, hinting to sinistral strike-slip.
+This is the typical or main faulting mechanism of the ASZ (Fig. 8d, Turnovski, 1981, Stange and Brüstle, 2005).
 We also observe one event with NNE-SSW strike with a clear reverse faulting component and a steep fault plane of 86° (Fig. 8d).
 The other events with NNE-SSW strike and the events with NNW-SSE strike have lower dip angles (smaller 60°) and mainly negative rake angles, hinting to normal faulting (Fig. 8d).
-The here observed faulting behaviors can all be explained by a compressional stress regime with an average horizontal stress orientation of around 150° (Müller et al., 1992, Reinecker et al., 2010, Heidbach et al., 2016) acting on either - 550 the NNE-SSW or NNW-SSE oriented fault planes.
+The here observed faulting behaviors can all be explained by a compressional stress regime with an average - 480 horizontal stress orientation of around 150° (Müller et al., 1992, Reinecker et al., 2010, Heidbach et al., 2016) acting on either the NNE-SSW or NNW-SSE oriented fault planes.
 The stress inversion after Vavryčuk (2014) also inverts for the probable rupturing fault plane in the current stress field (Fig. 8d).
 By comparing strike, dip and rake of the fault planes of the events in Table 2, with the probable fault plane of StressInverse, we observe that the NNW-SSE oriented fault planes - typical for the ASZ - changed to their auxiliary fault planes, so dextral strike-slip with a strike of WNW-ESE (Fig. 8d).
-As the aftershock distribution of the stronger events is NNE-SSW (e.g. Stange and Brüstle 2005) as well as our relocated events in Fig. 7, of - 555 course a sinistral fault plane with NNE-SSW strike is the preferred one.
+As the aftershock - 485 distribution of the stronger events is NNE-SSW (e.g. Stange and Brüstle 2005) as well as our relocated events in Fig. 7, of course a sinistral fault plane with NNE-SSW strike is the preferred one.
 As explanation for this discrepancy we suggest that the ASZ is an inherited weak structure which needs much less stress for failure than the more probable oriented WNW-ESE oriented fault planes predicted by StressInverse.
-Ring et al. (2020) find that the ASZ coincides with the NNE-SSW oriented boundary fault between of the Triassic-Jurassic Spaichingen high and the Mid-Swabian basin, also hinting to a preexisting structure.
+Ring et al. (2020) find that the ASZ coincides with the NNE-SSW oriented boundary fault between of the Triassic-Jurassic Spaichingen high and the Mid-Swabian basin, also hinting to a preexisting structure. - The earthquake cluster C4 south of Hechingen (Fig. 10 & 11) consist of events with normal faulting components (ev402, ev423, ev364) and the strike-slip event ev457 (Fig. 7).
+This cluster aligns along the boundary faults of the HZG and the events strike almost parallel to the HZG (Fig.7, 8d).
+Other earthquakes close to the HZG boundary fault strike also almost parallel to the HZG (e.g. ev552, ev566, ev564).
+The depth extension of the HZG is not well known but estimated from its extensional width and its dip angles of the main boundary faults at the surface.
+Based on these parameters, the boundary faults are thought to converge in about 2-3 km depth (Schädel, 1976).
+The faulting pattern of events close to HZG may indicate that the HZG boundary faults reach to greater depth as already suggested by Schädel (1976) or Illies (1982).
+This may also imply that ev457 is a dextral strike-slip event, like suggested by the result of the stress inversion.
+Relative event locations may help to identify the active fault planes in more detail using more data in future work.